jadep1103/synthesysjade/README.md

 - Read the prompt, enter commands, and observe the output.
 - Use the `exit` command or `<ctrl>+d` to gracefully exit the shell.

-# Final Considerations

-## What Was Learned?

-Throughout the development of ENSEA Tiny Shell (enseash), several key lessons were learned:

-1. **Systems Programming:**
-   - Gain a deeper understanding of systems programming, particularly in the context of developing a micro shell.

-2. **Process Management:**
-   - Learn how to manage processes using fork, exec, and wait, and understand the challenges and intricacies involved in process execution.

-3. **Signal Handling:**
-   - Acquire knowledge about signal handling, especially in the context of handling SIGINT gracefully for a better user experience.

-4. **File I/O and Shell Operations:**
-   - Explore file input/output operations and shell operations such as reading commands, executing them, and managing their output.

-5. **Code Organization and Documentation:**
-   - Understand the importance of well-organized code and the value of documentation in enhancing code readability and maintainability.

-6. **Git and GitHub Collaboration:**
-   - Develop collaboration skills by working in pairs and effectively utilizing Git and GitHub for version control and project synchronization.

-## Most Valuable Lessons

-1. **Efficient Resource Management:**
-   - Learn how to manage system resources efficiently, considering factors like process creation, execution, and termination.

-2. **Practical Application of Theoretical Concepts:**
-   - Bridge the gap between theoretical knowledge acquired in the classroom and its practical application in developing a real-world project.

 ## Colaborators
 <table>